isc-projects/kea/doc/sphinx/kea-messages.rst

 .. code-block:: text

-    failed to reused HTTP service bound to address: %1 port: %2
+    failed to reuse HTTP service bound to address: %1 port: %2

 This error message indicates that the server has failed reusing existing HTTP service on the specified address and port.
-The server can not swith from HTTP to HTTPS sockets using the same address and port.
+The server can not switch from HTTP to HTTPS sockets using the same address and port.

 CTRL_AGENT_HTTP_SERVICE_STARTED